Copilot Studio Consultant & Developer

 Agents use Copilot Studio generative orchestration to reason about which tool to invoke.
 Tool descriptions are written precisely so the model selects correctly under adversarial and ambiguous input conditions.
 Routing failures are caught in testing, not production.

 Citation-bound retrieval with verbatim response patterns.
-When the agent cannot find a grounded answer, it says so explicitly rather than generating one.
+When the agent cannot find a grounded answer in your approved sources, it returns an explicit not-found response rather than generating one from model knowledge.
 This is a hard design requirement for government use cases where accuracy is accountable.

 All agents are built within the FedRAMP boundary from the first line of code.
-GCC-High engagements include a specific feature-parity review before architecture is committed; connector availability, Copilot Studio licensing, and Graph API endpoint access are verified against the target environment.
+Connector availability, Copilot Studio licensing, and Graph API endpoint access are verified against your specific GCC configuration before architecture is committed.
+What works in a commercial demo environment does not transfer to GCC without validation.

 Full Audit Logging